 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > General > Miniature Horses as Emotional Support Animals: Facts & FAQ
+Home > Horses > Miniature Horses as Emotional Support Animals: Animal-Assisted Therapy Explained

-Miniature Horses as Emotional Support Animals: Facts & FAQ
+Miniature Horses as Emotional Support Animals: Animal-Assisted Therapy Explained

 miniature-horse_Mark Edwards_Pixabay

-Emotional support animals (ESAs) have enjoyed increased notoriety in recent years, with many people using animals like dogs and cats for something that’s called animal-assisted therapy01.
+Emotional support animals (ESAs) have enjoyed increased notoriety in recent years, with many people using animals like dogs and cats for something that’s called animal-assisted therapy1.

-Emotional support animals can legitimately help people suffering from mental health issues, as they provide a natural alternative to harsh drugs that can be addictive and harmful to one’s health.
-It’s common to see people out and about with cats and dogs they use as ESAs.
+ESAs can legitimately help people suffering from mental health issues, as they provide a natural alternative to harsh drugs that can be addictive and harmful to one’s health.
+It’s common to see people out and about with the cats and dogs that they use as ESAs.

-The latest animals to make waves in the world of ESAs are adorable miniature horses that are as cute as cute can be.
-While it may seem odd to use a mini horse for emotional support, these creatures make wonderful therapy animals.
-If your interest is piqued, continue reading to find out more about using miniature horses as emotional support animals.
+The latest animals to make waves in the world of ESAs are adorable miniature horses.
+While it may seem odd to use a mini horse for emotional support, they make a wonderful therapy animal.
+If your interest is piqued, continue reading to learn more about using miniature horses as ESAs.

 new horse shoe divider